 Anyone can study Classical Hebrew or the Modern Hebrew language.
 We assume no previous knowledge in these languages, so we have Beginners streams in both Classical and Modern Hebrew, as well as Intermediate/Advanced streams if you have studied HSC Hebrew or equivalent.
 Students are assessed individually to make sure they are placed in the most appropriate class for their level of knowledge and proficiency.

 You can major in Classical Hebrew, Modern Hebrew, Jewish Civilisation, Thought and Culture, or Biblical Studies; and even pursue Fourth year honours study, subject to approval, in Classical Hebrew, Modern Hebrew, Biblical and Judaic Studies.

 The Department of Hebrew, Biblical and Jewish Studies at the University of Sydney enjoys excellent support and can offer not only a very broad range of units of study, but also an active program of visiting speakers and guest lectures.
-Classes are designed as ‘learner-centred’, providing students with opportunities to practise both oral and written skills.
+Classes are designed as ‘learner-centred’, providing students with opportunities to practise both spoken and written skills.